 How will I know how big my breasts will be?

-Your plastic surgeon may ask you try on breast “sizers”.
-These help give you a general idea of what your breasts will look like.
+Your plastic surgeon may ask you to try on breast “sizers”.
+This helps gives you a general idea of what your breasts will look like.
 Some surgeons also have computer programs that show what you would like with different-sized breasts.

 Also, breast implants tend to be wider than a natural breast, so if you wear a C cup now, a D cup will likely be needed after breast augmentation.